TOBAR NA GAEDHILGE 1.13

 Screenshot of German sentences with translations

-Figure 12a: Search of the Russian index of the Ulaidh collection for the word лошадь.
+Figure 12a: Search of the Russian index of the Ulaidh collection for the form лошадь.
 An example is shown from Scéalta Sealgaire, and the Russian and Gaelic and English of the sentence is displayed.

 Screenshot of Russian sentences with translations